collective/Products.Poi/Products/Poi/README.txt

 If email notification is enabled in the root tracker object, managers will get an email when there are new issues and responses, optionally via a mailing list.
-Issue submittes will also get emails upon issue responses.
+Issue submitters will also get emails upon issue responses.
 Additionally, when an issue is marked as "resolved" by a tracker manager, the submitter will receive an email asking him or her to mark the issue as confirmed closed.